Locations:

 Removing endometrial lesions might also boost your chances of getting pregnant.
 But repeated surgeries can cause scar tissue to form on your reproductive organs, which could be problematic.
 Your Ob/Gyn can help you weigh the pros and cons of surgery.

 Despite all these treatment options, the idea of growing your family might feel overwhelming if you live with endometriosis.
 That feeling is perfectly normal.
-But it helps to remember that endometriosis is a common condition — and countless people have gotten pregnant and delivered healthy babies while having it.
+But it helps to remember that endometriosis is a common condition — and countless before you have gotten pregnant and delivered healthy babies while having it.

 An endometriosis diagnosis isn’t something anybody wants.
 But knowing what you’re dealing with, and the fact that there are treatments available, gives you some control.
 You possess the knowledge you need to consider your choices and take action.